 Unlike niche streaming services geared toward fans of specific genres or content types, like Shudder for horror or Crunchyroll for anime, Netflix doesn’t target a specific demographic.
 In the past, Netflix’s user base skewed young, but recent data puts the median age of Netflix’s core viewers between 35 and 44.
 And according to a study from Civic Science back in 2017, Netflix’s American user base reflected the country’s general population in terms of gender, income, education and age.

-Netflix’s content library varies from country to country, but a single user account works around the globe.
+Netflix’s content library varies from country to country, but a single user account works around the world.
 Some titles and studios are no longer available on the platform, as content partners left to launch their own streaming services.

-- No ads
+- No ads (but an ad-supported tier is coming)

 - High-quality original titles

 - Robust device support

 5 reasons to not get (or ditch) Netflix

 - Fewer simultaneous streams than competitors